 Next to the marina, neighbouring Soho’s Cruzcampo brewery’s flashy new La Fábrica is a sign of this graffiti-decked area’s increasing cool.
 A pint of IPA costs (a comparatively pricey) £3.50.
 Dinner at Lola y Ludwig successfully combines Andalusian and Irish (dishes £7-12).
 Try Eboka for an extensive local wine list (£2.50 per glass) and modern Iberian dishes, like langoustine salad with spinach and egg (£10.50).

-Malaga’s hotels haven’t yet multiplied to match the tourist boom.
-Beyond Airbnbs, a unique five-star is Gran Hotel Miramar in the beachy east of the town.
-This sparkling white, recently revamped 1920s royal villa is home to knockout sea-view restaurant Príncipe de Asturias, a lovely pool, a rooftop terrace with maxi coastal vistas, and an opulent Moorish-tinged lobby that’s begging for an Agatha Christie movie shoot.
+How to do it: Beyond Airbnbs, a unique five-star is Gran Hotel Miramar in the beachy east of the town.
 Great-value standard rooms start from £157, which includes a generous Mediterranean breakfast.

 Best for... traditional eats and a modern port setting

 Start with a fritto misto of chickpea sticks, herby dough balls, fried creamy béchamel with pieces of vegetables, tripe, courgette flowers, and gattafin pasta filled with cheese and herbs.
-The artichokes and courgette flower work particularly well, fried in extra virgin olive oil – salty, crisp and delicious.
-Follow with veal ravioli, made with chickpea flour, the classic gnocchi di patate made with Il Genovese’s award-winning pesto, or the standout polpette genovesi di Cabannina e fonduta di Cabannina (meatballs in a creamy cheese sauce).
+The artichokes and courgette flower work particularly well, fried in extra virgin olive oil.
+Follow with veal ravioli, the classic gnocchi di patate, or the standout polpette genovesi di Cabannina e fonduta di Cabannina.

 Opposite, the buzzing Mercato Orientale covered market has fresh local fish, veggies, meat, pulses and spices piled high for local consumption, and is well worth a visit for the atmosphere and photos alone.
 Graze on Genoa’s street food (fried fish, farinata, fried courgettes and torte – open, thin-crust vegetable pies made to recipes that predate the Romans) from backstreet sciamadde and friggitorie take-out shops, most of which have been around for centuries.
 You’ll find plenty concentrated along Sottoripa, the medieval covered lane opposite the Old Port.